 About Barfield, Inc.

-Air France-KLM offers passenger transportation, cargo transportation, and aircraft maintenance services and transports around 100 million passengers and 1.1 million tons of cargo annually.
-It has a fleet of around 540 aircraft in operation.
-Some 80% of its total cargo tonnage is carried in the bellies of its passenger aircraft, supplemented by a six-strong full-freighter fleet that covers routes not served and items that can't be carried by passenger craft.
+Air France-KLM offers passenger transportation, cargo transportation, and aircraft maintenance services and transports over 100 million passengers and 1.1 million tons of cargo annually.
+It has a fleet of around 555 aircraft in operation.
+Some 80% of its total cargo tonnage is carried in the bellies of its passenger aircraft, and around 20% in the full - freighter fleet.

 The company's single operating segment consists of four businesses.
-Its Network business is its primary passenger and cargo business that operates under the brands Air France, KLM, HOP!, and Joon.
+Its Network business is its primary passenger and cargo business that operates under the brands Air France and KLM and domestic operators Air France HOP and KLM Cityhopper.
 It generates more than 85% of sales.

-Its low-cost airline is Transavia accounts for 5% of sales and flies customers in the Netherlands and France to 110 European and North African destinations.
-Transavia has a fleet of eight B737-700s and 60 B737-800s.
-Air France-KLM's Maintenance unit generates more than 5% of total revenue, and serves both Air France-KLM and third parties with maintenance, repair, and overhaul services.
-Its three main areas are airframe maintenance, engine maintenance, and component support (electronic, mechanical, pneumatic, and hydraulic).
+Its low-cost Transavia airline accounts for more than 5% of sales and flies customers in the Netherlands and France to some 130 Middle Eastern, European and North African destinations.
+Transavia has a fleet of nearly 75 primarily B737-800 aircraft.
+Air France-KLM's Maintenance unit also generates nearly 10% of total revenue and serves both Air France-KLM and third parties with maintenance, repair, and overhaul services.
+Its three main areas or service are airframe maintenance, engine maintenance, and component support (electronic, mechanical, pneumatic, and hydraulic).

-The Air France-KLM network is organized around its hubs at Paris-Charles de Gaulle and Amsterdam-Schiphol.
-With these two major hubs, the company links Europe to the rest of the world, spanning some 315 destinations across 115 countries.
+The Air France-KLM network is organized around its hubs at Paris-Charles de Gaulle and Amsterdam-Schiphol airports.
+With these two major hubs, the company links Europe to the rest of the world, spanning more than 310 destinations across around 115 countries.

 Note: Growth rates may differ after conversion to US Dollars.